ballerina-platform/ballerina-release/release-notes/swan-lake-2201.1.0-release-note.md

 ##### `http` Package

-- Allowed `Caller` to respond `error` or `StatusCodeResponse`
+- Allowed `Caller` to respond an `error` or a `StatusCodeResponse`
 - Appended the scheme of the HTTP client URL based on the client configurations
-- Refactored auth-desugar respond with `DefaultErrorInterceptor`
+- Refactored the auth-desugar response with a `DefaultErrorInterceptor`
-- Hid the subtypes of http:Client
+- Hid the subtypes of the `http:Client`

 #### Bug Fixes